-•) The University of Alaska proposes that the Trustee Council add another Potential Restoration Option to the Restoration Framework, within a new approach category called "Fiscal Management of Restoration."
-Adoption of this option will enhance the effectiveness of the overall restoration program by allowing the Trustees to match the needs of damaged systems, species and habitats settlement receipts.
+The University of Alaska proposes that the Trustee Council add another Potential Restoration Option to the Restoration Framswork, within a new approach category called "Riscal Management of Restoration."
+Adoption of this option will enhance the effectiveness of the overall restoration program by allowing the Trustees to match the needs of damaged systems, species and habitats beyond the period of settlement receipts.